-Desired Outcome Chosen action / approach What is the evidence / rationale for this choice Staff Lead When will you review implementation Ensure pupils are supported effectively in all classes by ensuring quality first teaching for all Continue to develop teaching to ensure that all staff become SEMH specialists whatever their role Maintain high staffing ratios in classrooms Ensure care team capacity to provide interventions and support is available Quality first teaching under the Springwell Pillars of teaching ensures that all students have: EP and Site Principals End of year review of progress against range of measures:
+Desired Outcome Chosen action / approach What is the evidence / rationale for this choice Staff Lead When will you review implementation Ensure pupils are supported effectively in all classes by ensuring quality first teaching for all Continue to develop teaching to ensure that all staff become SEMH specialists whatever their role Maintain high staffing ratios in classrooms Ensure care team capacity to provide interventions and support is available Quality first teaching under the Springwell Pillars of teaching ensures that all students have: EP and Site Principals End of year review of progress against range of measures: • Academic progress in Mathematics and English • Outcomes in standardised tests • Reading age • Attendance at school • Progress against EHCP targets • SEMH progress • Overall progress

-2 A developing and widening range of therapeutic interventions to support the SEMH needs of students. • Investment in training and development of staff to enable in house delivery of therapeutic support e.g. o Theraplay o Thrive Recommence /commissioning of expert services: o Speech and Language o Educational Psychologist o Councillor o Occupational Therapist The academy has students with a wide range of complex SEMH needs.
+2. Embedding a focused and effective range of therapeutic interventions to support the SEMH needs of students. • Investment in training and development of staff to enable in house delivery of therapeutic support e.g. o Theraplay o Thrive Recommence /commissioning of expert services: o Speech and Language o Educational Psychologist o Councillor The academy has students with a wide range of complex SEMH needs.
 Whilst an increasing range of needs can be met through a developing workforce there is still a need to secure expert support to provide all the required interventions.
 The approach this year is to recommence or continue to use some commissioned services to support students whilst continuing the in staff development investment will also give access to training, CPD and support for staff that will develop expertise within the team, creating a more sustainable model moving forward.
-Exec SENCO Six Monthly review of ATS panel and impact evaluation.
-PP allocation: £70k total spend on services --- --- --- -- -- --------------- ---
+Exec Principal SENCOs Six Monthly review of ATS panel and impact evaluation.
+Occupational Therapist PP allocation: £70k total spend on services

 Desired Outcome Chosen action / approach What is the evidence / rationale for this choice Staff Lead When will you review implementation Embedding of Nurture principals into all settings.
 As part of the development of nurture provision - ensuring all students have access to good quality free school meals and nurture breakfast.
 Maslow's hierarchy of needs - readiness for learning is more likely if physical needs are first met.
 Many of our students arrive at school without breakfast and some do not have regular, healthy meals at home.
-SJ Continual monitoring of new catering contracts - quality Focus on embedding the 6 principals of Nurture into all settings PP allocation: Contribution to £250k catering budget
+Exec Principal Continual monitoring of new catering contracts - quality Focus on embedding the 6 principals of Nurture into all settings PP allocation: Contribution to £250k catering budget